On sufficient conditions for spanning structures in dense graphs: Conclusion

 \subsection{Chvátal-type degree conditions}

-It would be very interesting to characterise the degree sequences that witness the existence of the $(k-1)$th power of a Hamilton cycle.
+It would be very interesting to characterise the degree sequences that witness the existence of the $(k-1)$st power of a Hamilton cycle.
 For $k=2$, this was done by Chvátal~\cite{Chv72}, who showed that a degree sequence $d_1 \leq \dots \leq d_n$ that satisfies $d_i \geq i+1$ or $d_{n-i} \geq n - i$ for every $i < n/2$ guarantees a Hamilton cycle.
-Moreover, for every sequence $a_1 \leq \dotsb \leq a_n$ such that $a_h \leq i$ and $a_{n-h} \leq n-i-1$ for some $h < n/2$ there exists a non-Hamiltonian graph whose degree sequence $d_1 \leq \dotsb \leq d_n$ satisfies $d_i \ge a_i$ for all $1 \leq i\leq n$.
+Moreover, for every sequence $a_1 \leq \dots \leq a_n$ such that $a_h \leq h$ and $a_{n-h} \leq n-h-1$ for some $h < n/2$ there exists a non-Hamiltonian graph whose degree sequence $d_1 \leq \dots \leq d_n$ satisfies $d_i \ge a_i$ for all $1 \leq i\leq n$.
 Up to an error term, these conditions were extended to ensure the existence of bipartite spanning graphs of sublinear bandwidth by Knox and Treglown~\cite{KT13} (as a corollary of \cref{thm:knoxtreglown-robustexpanders}).

 For $k \geq 3$ much less is known.
-Balogh, Kostochka and Treglown~\cite[Proposition 17]{BKT11} asked whether a degree sequence, satisfying $ d_i \geq \frac{k-2}{k} n + i $ or $ d_{n-i(k-1)} \geq n - i$ for all $i \leq n/k$, would guarantee the existence of a $k$-clique factor.
-They also provided constructions showing that the value of the second part of the condition cannot be lowered.
-It is conceivable that graphs whose degrees lie well-above this sequence allow for a Bandwidth Theorem.
+Balogh, Kostochka and Treglown~\cite[{Question 19}]{BKT11} asked whether a degree sequence $d_1 \leq \dotsb \leq d_n$, satisfying $ d_i \geq \frac{k-2}{k} n + i $ or $ d_{n-i(k-1)+1} \geq n - i$ for all $i \leq n/k$, would guarantee the existence of a $k$-clique factor.
+They also provided constructions showing that the value in the second part of the condition cannot be lowered.
+It is conceivable that graphs which follow this degree sequence, together with an additional additive error term, allow for a Bandwidth Theorem.
+The following conjecture would be a first step in this direction.